Earl's Regency & Victoria Golf Resort

 Capital of the Central Highlands province and the ancient Kandyan Kingdom, Kandy lies in the midst of wooded hills and tropical plantations at an altitude of 1,600 feet.
 Kandy is a three hour scenic journey from Colombo by Intercity Express Train, which has an observation salon to enjoy the stunning views as it climbs up into the hills.

 A fifteen minute drive from town up the Dumbara Valley, Earl's Regency hotel is poised high up in the hills overlooking the meandering Mahaweli River.
-Kandy's only 5 star property, the hotel was exquisitely designed to make the most of its hilltop location and enjoys a peaceful, secluded location yet perfect to discover Kandy, a UNESCO World Heritage Site, and play golf at Victoria, a fifteen minute drive further up Dumbara Valley from Earl’s Regency and ne of the "Top 100 Most Beautiful courses in the World" as per US Golf Digest.
+The 5 star hotel was exquisitely designed to make the most of its hilltop location and enjoys a peaceful, secluded location yet perfect to discover Kandy, a UNESCO World Heritage Site, and play golf at Victoria, a fifteen minute drive further up Dumbara Valley from Earl’s Regency and one of the "Top 100 Most Beautiful courses in the World" as per US Golf Digest.

-There are three further excellent golf courses in Sri Lanka, one in the hill station of Nura Eliya, further up the railway line from Kandy, and two at the outskirts of Colombo, the island capital and gateway to the country.
-Aitken Spence runs the Browns Beach Hotel in Negombo, a perfect place to stay when landing in, conveniently close to the airport and Colombo's two golf courses.
+There are three further excellent golf courses in Sri Lanka, one in the hill station of Nuwara Eliya, further up the railway line from Kandy, and two at the outskirts of Colombo, the island capital and gateway to the country.
+Aitken Spence runs the Heritance Negombo (opening mid 2015) in Negombo, a perfect place to stay when landing in, conveniently close to the airport and Colombo's two golf courses.

 Earl's Regency Hotel

 A fifteen minute drive from town up the Dumbara Valley, Earl's Regency hotel is poised high up in the hills overlooking the meandering Mahaweli River.
-Kandy's only 5 star property, the hotel was exquisitely designed to make the most of its hilltop location.
+The 5 star hotel was exquisitely designed to make the most of its hilltop location.
 The facilities are distributed between two accommodation wings and a central area hosting the facilities.
 The large guestrooms all have a private balcony overlooking the valley.

 Earl's Regency enjoys a peaceful, secluded location yet perfect to discover Kandy, a UNESCO World Heritage Site, and play golf at Victoria, one of the "Top 100 Most Beautiful courses in the World" as per US Golf Digest.